Most B2B founder content sounds the same.

 Two people can write about the same topic and produce entirely different content because they notice different things, connect different ideas, and find different implications worth pointing out.
 That is voice.
 The words are just the surface.

-The most distinctive voices on LinkedIn are not the most polished.
+The most distinctive founder voices are not the most polished.
 They are the most specific.
 They reference things that only someone with that particular background would notice.
 For AI-assisted content, this specificity is captured through a voice profile.

 There is a reliable way to identify content that has lost its voice.